popkinj/grunt-insert/README.md

 ### Options

-**This doesn't exist yet.**
 #### options.backup
 Type: `Boolean`
 Default value: false

+**This doesn't exist yet.**
-All for a backup file to be written for each build.
-It stores the original file before any and all injections.
+For a backup file to be written for each build.
+It stores the original file before any and all insertion.

 ### Usage Examples